antonkovalenko/ydb-capacity-calculator/docs/business-rules.md

 - amount of RAM in GB for database nodes
 - number of NVMe storage groups
 - number of HDD storage groups

+Fill RAM requested RAM size when cores are entered using proportion of 50 GB per 10 cores if RAM is not specified.
+This autofilling must be done when RAM is empty or zero and cores are changed.

 ### How to calculate servers by storage groups